bwvoss/bwvoss.github.io/drafts/never-launch-without-expectations.md

 ---
 layout: post
-title: NEVER LAUNCH INTO THE VOID
+title: NEVER LAUNCH WITHOUT ASSUMPTIONS TO TEST
 ---

 - when a product release occurs, what was your hypothesis about what would happen?